RaspberryPiFoundation/scratch-curriculum/en-GB/lost-in-space-1.4/index.md

 + Go to the resources folder and select 'Spaceship'.

-+ Add a second sprice named 'Earth'.
++ Add a second sprite named 'Earth'.

 + Import a stars background by selecting the stage then clicking 'Import' from the 'Backgrounds' tab.